Compare 208 companies in over 40,000 locations

 6. Returning your car

-If you’ve not used a prepaid petrol plan, which often works out more expensive, fill the tank up a few miles before you get to the drop-off.
-If you’re returning a car to an airport, petrol prices can increase the closer you get.
+If you’ve not used a prepaid fuel plan, which often works out more expensive, fill the tank up a few miles before you get to the drop-off.
+If you’re returning a car to an airport, fuel prices can increase the closer you get.

 After a long drive, it can also be tempting to drop the keys and go – but try to stick around.
 You’ll want to check you’ve picked up all your belongings and wait for the attendant to check the car; this will give you peace of mind that there are no issues and extra costs before you head home.